amfrye777/SMUDataSciencePortfolio/README.md

 # SMUDataSciencePortfolio

-This site is currently under development...
-In the future, this will hold Alex Frye's Noteworthy projects from his Masters in Data Science Program at SMU.
+Please find the following in this Portfolio Repo, containing works related to my Masters in Data Science program at SMU:

-For now, there is a resume loaded for your convenience.
+1. Resume
+2: Capstone Project - Employee Attrition
+3: Data Mining